-4 HRSA may release NoAs up to 60 days prior to the period of performance start date.
+&lt;sup>4 HRSA may release NoAs up to 60 days prior to the period of performance start date.

 If your SAC application is selected for funding, you must attest on the Summary Page form that if you receive a 1-year period of performance (see details in the Period of Performance Length Criteria section), you will submit a Compliance Achievement Plan for HRSA approval within 120 days of release of the SAC NoA.
 If you do not provide the required attestation, HRSA will not award grant funding.
-If you receive a 1-year period of performance and you do not submit the required Compliance Achievement Plan within 120 days of release of the SAC NoA are demonstration of good cause as to why you have not submitted the Compliance Achievement Plan5, HRSA will withdraw support through termination of the award.
+If you receive a 1-year period of performance and you do not submit the required Compliance Achievement Plan within 120 days of release of the SAC NoA are demonstration of good cause as to why you have not submitted the Compliance Achievement Plan, HRSA will withdraw support through termination of the award.

-HRSA will not award funding under this NOFO for a third consecutive 1-year period of performance in the presence of continued noncompliance with the Health Center Program requirements (see the Period of Performance Length Criteria section for details).
+HRSA will not award funding under this NOFO for a third consecutive 1-year period of performance unless the Health Center Program determines that the health center is in compliance with all program requirements (see the Period of Performance Length Criteria section for details).